ros-hybrid-behaviour-planner/so_data/README.md

 * `class FollowAll(MovementPattern)`: mechanism to follow the overall potential (all gradients within view)
 * `class AvoidAll(MovementPattern)`: mechanism to avoid all gradients within view
 * `class FollowMax(MovementPattern)`: mechanism to follow the strongest gradient (max potential)
+* `class FollowMin(MovementPattern)`: mechanism to follow the relatively furthest gradient
+* `class FollowMinReach(MovementPattern)`: mechanism to follow the gradient with minimum reach within view
+* `class FollowMaxReach(MovementPattern)`: mechanism to follow the gradient with maximum reach within view

 #### Foraging